ishriya/traefik_vnf/README.md

-# Traefik VNF - Local host implementation
+# Traefik VNF - Localhost implementation

 Traefik is a reverse proxy and load balancer.
 Given below is a scenario that uses traefik to balance the load between two http servers.